 What I love about my work:

-This role allows me to take a 20,000 foot view of an aspect of the health care system and work with passionate, dedicated partners across the state and country to identify and implement changes that improve health.
+This role allows me to take a 20,000 foot view and develop long-term opportunities to improve health so that all North Carolinians have greater opportunities for health.
 Working with our grantees — visiting their sites and seeing them in action — is the best part of my job.

 When not at my desk:

-I stay busy outside the office keeping up with my family, including two children in preschool and a boisterous dog (who is hands down the best athlete in our extended family).
-I look forward to a time when I can spend more time on one of my favorite personal commitments — supporting refugees and other new English speakers as they acclimate to life in North Carolina.
+I stay busy outside the office keeping up with my family, including two kids and a boisterous dog who is hands down the best athlete in our extended family.
+My team knows me as “the maximizer,” so I’m always moving on something!

 Favorite thing about North Carolina: